What’s an ebike?

 Anywhere you could ride a normal one.
 Ebikes come in all shapes and sizes, from full-suspension off-roaders built for berms, banks and rocky jumps, to comfortable tourers more at home on smoother surfaces.
 You might choose to take one to one of our stellar mountain bike centres, utilising the motor on the uphill stretches so you can conserve your energy for blistering downhill runs.

 Or if you’ve been inspired by Geraint Thomas’ Tour de France-winning performances but lack the legs and lungs for similar feats, an ebike can take you to new heights.
-With a motor taking up some of the strain, even comparatively novice cyclists can experience the thrill of climbing through the steep passes of Eryri (Snowdonia) and Bannau Brycheinion (the Brecon Beacons) - before enjoying equally thrilling descents down twisting mountain roads.
+With a motor taking up some of the strain, even comparatively novice cyclists can experience the thrill of climbing through the steep passes of Eryri (Snowdonia) and Bannau Brycheiniog (the Brecon Beacons) - before enjoying equally thrilling descents down twisting mountain roads.
 Check out the Eryri (Snowdonia) 360 road route for inspiration to explore the wonders of North Wales by ebike.

 Where can I try ebiking?